jadecobra/python_tdd_exercises/source/functions.rst

         {}
       )

-the terminal shows a SyntaxError_ because I put a positional argument after a keyword argument.
+the terminal shows a :py:exc:`SyntaxError` because I put a positional argument after a keyword argument.
 I add the error to the list of Exceptions_ encountered

 .. code-block:: python